-Memorandum in Strong Opposition to S.3855
+Memorandum in Strong Opposition to A.2162

-January 18, 2008
+January 11, 2008

-S.3855 (Marcellino) - AN ACT to amend the environmental conservation law and the general municipal law, in relation to permitting the purchase of renewable energy sources in the awarding of public contracts
+A.2162 (Galef) - AN ACT to amend the general municipal law, in relation to expanding the products which may be purchased for public use

 The Independent Power Producers of New York, Inc. (IPPNY) is a trade association representing companies involved in the development of electric generating facilities, the generation, sale, and marketing of electric power, and the development of natural gas facilities in the State of New York.
 IPPNY represents almost 75 percent of the electric generating capacity in New York.